halcy/Mastodon.py/docs/02_return_values.rst

         'disabled': # For local users, boolean indicating whether the user has had their login disabled 'approved': # For local users, False if the user is pending, True otherwise 'locale': # For local users, the locale the user has set, 'invite_request': # If the user requested an invite, the invite request comment of that user.
-(TODO permanent?)
         'invited_by_account_id': # Present if the user was invited by another user and set to the inviting users id.
         'account': # The user's account, as a standard user dict }